oconnor663/jacko.io/posts/snooze.md

     particular reason for us to go out of our way to `pin!` a `foo` future and pass it in by reference.
 But that's still possible, and we can still cause snoozing by doing it.
-Macros like `join_me_maybe::join!` let us express more with owned futures, but banning await-by-reference is a separate question.
+Macros like `join_me_maybe::join!` let us express more with owned futures, but banning await-by-reference entirely is a separate question.
 More on that below.

 ## Streams